micrometer-metrics/prometheus-rsocket-proxy/README.md

 The proxy sends a public key to the application instance for it to encrypt the metrics payload on each scrape.

+Clients automatically reconnect, so the bidirectional connection doesn't have to be durable over a long period of time for metrics to still get out.
+Because clients reconnect, the proxy cluster itself can be configured to horizontally autoscale or rebalance connections without fear of disrupting connected applications.

 ## Use in application code

 Include the dependency (only in JCenter until 1.0 GA):